Popeye’s Cajun Rice (Copycat)

 Total Time 30 minutes

-We love Copycat Recipes on the site, especially side dishes you can recreate at home to enjoy with fried chicken like our Original Recipe KFC Chicken and Chick-fil-A Nuggets.
+We love Copycat Recipes on the site, especially side dishes you can recreate at home.
+While KFC and Chick-Fil-A are popular for chicken,

 Popeye’s Cajun Rice Recipe (Copycat)

-Popeye's Cajun Rice Copycat is a beefy boldly seasoned rice with cajun spices.
-The perfect copycat recipe!
+Popeye's Cajun Rice Copycat is a beefy, boldly seasoned rice with cajun spices.
+The perfect copycat recipe that's ready in just 30 minutes.

 Yield 8 servings